-The IFRS Interpretations Committee (Interpretations Committee) works together with the Board in supporting the application of IFRS Standards.
-In order to do this, it needs input from external stakeholders.
+The IFRS Interpretations Committee (Interpretations Committee) works with the International Accounting Standards Board (Board) in supporting the application of IFRS® Standards.

-All Interpretations Committee projects begin life as an external question regarding an aspect of a Standard.
+Interpretations Committee projects typically begin as a submission.
 The process is designed to:

-- allow any stakeholder to submit a question—you can submit a question to the Interpretations Committee below; and
+- allow any stakeholder to submit a matter for consideration (see ‘Submit an enquiry to the Interpretations Committee’ below); and

-- be open and transparent—all submissions get considered at a public meeting.
+- be transparent—all eligible submissions are considered at a public meeting.

 Any individual or organisation may put forward suggestions of potential agenda items for consideration by the Interpretations Committee.
 In considering whether to put forward suggestions, all parties should consult the ‘Identification of Matters’ section (paragraphs 5.14 to 5.22) of the IASB and IFRS IC Due Process Handbook.

 Anyone doing so is asked to submit a brief proposal, which will be presented to the Interpretations Committee without identifying the submitter.

 - The issue: A description of the issue including, where relevant, any aspects that should be addressed separately.

 - Current practice: A brief description of current or emerging accounting practices, outlining the major alternatives, and referring to the relevant requirements in IFRS Standards.

 - Reasons for the Interpretations Committee to address the issue, including an evaluation of the following criteria: